 Estheticians are those who specialize in surface-level skincare.
 This can range anywhere from mud masks, facials, peels, wraps, tweezing, waxing and much more.
 In esthetic school, you learn how to treat different skin types with a wide arrange of products and skincare treatments.
 But in the last decade, skin care technology has become more advanced.
 And because people are attracted to the newer, greater things, cosmetic laser treatments have become highly in-demand.

 Could laser technicians be the next great thing in skin care?
-Laser technicians are certified to work on both the dermal and epidermal layers, which means they can perform advanced skin care treatments.
-These can include anything from laser hair removal, photofacial skin rejuvenation, laser tattoo removal, laser wrinkle reduction, laser cellulite removal, and much more!
+Laser technicians are trained to work on both the dermal and epidermal layers, which means they can perform advanced skin care treatments.
+These can include anything from laser hair reduction, photofacial skin rejuvenation, laser tattoo removal, laser wrinkle reduction, laser cellulite removal, and much more!

 That’s not to say that esthetic school is out.
 People still enjoy facials, waxing, and peels, but there is a demand for faster treatments and faster results, and cosmetic laser technology is capable of meeting that demand.